MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/coexistence-chat-calls-presence.md

 * Se um usuário estiver no modo TeamsOnly, qualquer outro usuário (seja no Teams ou no Skype for Business) verá que a presença de equipes do usuário do TeamsOnly
 * Se um usuário estiver em qualquer um dos modos\* de SfB (SfbOnly, SfbWithTeamsCollab, SfbWithTeamsCollabAndMeetings), qualquer outro usuário (seja no Teams ou no Skype for Business) verá a\* presença do SfB do Skype for Business do
-* Se um usuário estiver no modo de ilhas (ou herdado), a presença nas equipes e presença no Skype for Business é independente (os valores precisam não corresponder) e outros usuários verão uma ou outra presença do usuário da Ilhas, dependendo se estiverem no mesmo locatário ou em uma federação locatário Ed e qual cliente ele usa
+* Se um usuário estiver no modo de ilhas (ou herdado), a presença nas equipes e presença no Skype for Business é independente (os valores precisam não corresponder) e outros usuários verão uma ou outra presença do usuário da Ilhas, dependendo se estiverem no mesmo locatário ou em um locatário federado e qual cliente ele usa
     * No Teams, qualquer outro usuário no mesmo locatário verá a presença de equipes do usuário das Ilhas; Isso é alinhado com a tabela de roteamento do locatário acima
     * No Teams, qualquer outro usuário em um locatário federado verá a presença do Skype for Business do usuário de ilhas; Isso é alinhado com a tabela de roteamento federado acima
     * No Skype for Business, qualquer outro usuário verá a presença do Skype for Business do usuário das ilhas (dentro do locatário e federado); Isso é alinhado com as tabelas de roteamento acima